haroldchoi/Exchange-Traded-Funds/README.md

 # Exchange-Traded-Funds
-Evaluation of 4 ETFs listed in the NYSE
+Which ETFs is the strongest in terms of performance and risk/reward?
+In this report, I investigate using RStudio's performance analytics tools to analyzed how these 4 ETFs stack up against each other.